Coulomb phase corrections to the transverse analyzing power $A_N(t)$ in high energy forward proton-proton scattering

-to the value of the hadronic spin-flip parameter $r_5$ in Eq.\,(\ref{eq:AN}).
+Spin-flip photon exchange (\ref{eq:sfAll}) results in an effective correction $\Delta_\gamma\!\approx\!0.003$ to real part of the hadronic spin-flip parameter $r_5$ in Eq.\,(\ref{eq:AN}).
 The correction found is about triple of the experimental accuracy for $R_5$ in the HJET measurements \cite{Poblaguev:2019saw}.
-Since $\Delta_\gamma$ is independent of the experimental data analysis, any already published result for $r_5$, in particular\,\cite{Poblaguev:2019saw,STAR:2012fiw}, can be easily adjusted
+Since $\Delta_\gamma$ is independent of the experimental data analysis, any already published experimental value $r_5^\gamma$ of the hadronic spin-flip amplitude, in particular given in\,\cite{Poblaguev:2019saw,STAR:2012fiw}, can be easily adjusted to a bare one,

-This might be especially important for a study of $r_5(s)$ dependence on energy, e.g. in the Regge fit\,\cite{Poblaguev:2019saw,Kopeliovich:2021rdd}.
+This might be especially important for a study of $r_5(s)$ dependence on energy, e.g., in the Regge fit\,\cite{Poblaguev:2019saw,Kopeliovich:2021rdd}.